ibm-cloud-docs/openwhisk/prep.md

 ### Packaging JavaScript code as NPM files
 {: #prep_js_npm}

-As an alternative to writing all your action code in a single JavaScript source file, you can package your code as a `npm` package in a .zip file.
+As an alternative to writing all your action code in a single JavaScript source file, you can package your code as a `npm` package in a compressed file.
 {: shortdesc}

 Before you begin, [review the packages that are included with the JavaScript runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_javascript_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.